modin-project/modin/docs/flow/modin/backends/base/query_compiler.rst

 '''''''
 As an exercise let's define a new query compiler in `Modin`, just to see how easy it is.
-Usually, the query compiler routes formed queries to the underlying :doc:`frame </flow/modin/engines/base/frame/data>` class, which represents submits operators to an execution engine.
+Usually, the query compiler routes formed queries to the underlying :doc:`frame </flow/modin/engines/base/frame/data>` class, which submits operators to an execution engine.
 For the sake of simplicity and independence of this example, our execution engine will be the `pandas` itself.

 So, we need to inherit a new class from :py:class:`~modin.backends.base.query_compiler.BaseQueryCompiler` and implement all of the abstract methods.